The regularity theory for the Mumford-Shah functional on the plane: Preliminaries

 \subsection{Lower and upper bounds}

-Next, we point out that it is rather trivial to come up with upper bounds for the full energy in a disk $B_r (x)$ using a simple comparison argument .
+Next, we point out that it is rather trivial to come up with upper bounds for the full energy in a disk $B_r (x)$ using a second simple comparison argument .

-\begin{lemma} Assume $(K,u)$ is an absolute or restricted minimizer of $E_\lambda$ in $\Omega\subset \mathbb R^2$ or a generalized (resp generalized restricted) minimizer of $E_0$ (cf. Definition \ref{d:generalized}).
-Let $B_r (x)\subset\subset \Omega$ and in case $(K,u)$ is a restricted minimizer assume in addition $\overline{B}_r (x)\cap K\neq \emptyset$.
-Then the estimate \eqref{e:upper bound} holds. \end{lemma} \begin{proof} Compare the energy of $(K,u)$ to the competitor $(J,v)$ defined by setting $J= \partial B_r (x) \cup (K\setminus B_r (x))$, $v=0$ on $B_r (x)$ and $v= u$ on $\Omega\setminus (\overline{B_r (x)}\cup K)$.
-See Figure \ref{f:upper-bound}. \end{proof}
+\begin{lemma} Assume $(u,K)$ is an absolute or restricted minimizer of $E_\lambda$ in $\Omega\subset \mathbb R^2$ or a generalized (resp generalized restricted) minimizer of $E_0$ (cf. Definition~\ref{d:generalized}).
+Let $B_r (x)\subset\subset \Omega$ and in case $(u,K)$ is a restricted minimizer assume in addition $\overline{B}_r (x)\cap K\neq \emptyset$.
+Then the estimate \eqref{e:upper bound} holds. \end{lemma} \begin{proof} Compare the energy of $(u,K)$ to the competitor $(v,J)$ defined by setting $J= \partial B_r (x) \cup (K\setminus B_r (x))$, $v=0$ on $B_r (x)$ and $v= u$ on $\Omega\setminus (\overline{B_r (x)}\cup K)$.
+See Figure~\ref{f:upper-bound}. \end{proof}

-A much more interesting and nontrivial fact is that it is possible to bound the length of $K$ uniformly from below on any disk which is centered at a point of $K$.
-This fundamental discovery, which is at the foundation of all the regularity theory, is due to De Giorgi, Carriero and Leaci \cite{DGCL89} (and an appropriate generalization appropriately holds in any dimension).
-Since then different proofs have appeared in the literature (see \cite{CL90,DME92,david1996,DF,BL}).
-However, the statement below, which is valid across different formulations and for restricted minimizers independently of the number of the connected components of $K$, seems to be new and we include its proof in the appendix. \begin{theorem} There exists a geometric constant $\epsilon>0$ with the following property. \begin{itemize} \item[(a)] If $(K,u)$ is a (absolute, restricted, generalized, or generalized restricted) minimizer of $E_0$ on $\Omega$, then
+A much more interesting and nontrivial fact is that it is possible to bound uniformly from below on any disk which is centered at a point of $K$ the ratio of the length of $K$ and the radius of the disk itself.
+This fundamental discovery, which is at the foundation of all the regularity theory, is due to De~Giorgi, Carriero and Leaci \cite{DGCL89} (and an appropriate generalization appropriately holds in any dimension).
+Since then different proofs have appeared in the literature (see \cite{CL90,DME92,david1996,Siaudeau,DF,BL}).
+However, the statement below, which is valid across different formulations and for restricted minimizers independently of the number of the connected components of $K$, seems to be new and we include its proof in the appendix. \begin{theorem} There exists a geometric constant $\epsilon>0$ with the following property. \begin{itemize} \item[(a)] If $(u,K)$ is a (absolute, restricted, generalized, or generalized restricted) minimizer of $E_0$ on $\Omega$, then

-\item[(b)] If $(K,u)$ is a (absolute or restricted) minimizer of $E_\lambda$ on $\Omega$, then
+\item[(b)] If $(u,K)$ is a (absolute or restricted) minimizer of $E_\lambda$ on $\Omega$, then

 \end{itemize} \end{theorem}